nginxinc/nginx-ldap-auth/README.md

 **Note:** For ease of reading, this document refers to [NGINX Plus](http://www.nginx.com/products/), but it also applies to [open source NGINX](http://www.nginx.org/en).
 The prerequisite [ngx_http_auth_request_module](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) module is included both in [NGINX Plus packages](http://cs.nginx.com/repo_setup) and [prebuilt open source NGINX binaries](http://nginx.org/en/linux_packages.html).

-The ngx-ldap-auth software is a reference implementation of a method for authenticating users who request protected resources from servers proxied by NGINX Plus.
+The nginx-ldap-auth software is a reference implementation of a method for authenticating users who request protected resources from servers proxied by NGINX Plus.
 It includes a daemon (*ldap-auth*) that communicates with an authentication server, and a sample daemon that stands in for an actual back-end server during testing, by generating an authentication cookie based on the user’s credentials.
 The daemons are written in Python for use with a Lightweight Directory Access Protocol (LDAP) authentication server (OpenLDAP or Microsoft Windows Active Directory 2003 and 2012).

 The ldap-auth daemon, which mediates between NGINX Plus and the LDAP server, is intended to serve as a model for "connector" daemons written in other languages, for different authentication systems, or both.
 [NGINX, Inc. Professional Services](http://nginx.com/services/) is available to assist with such adaptations.